 Third, lawsuits associated with losses from cyberattacks are expensive.
-Litigation and settlement costs associated with a handful of cyberattack lawsuits in 2014 are illustrative.
+Litigation and settlement costs associated with a handful of cyberattack lawsuits are illustrative.

 For example, the Florida behavioral health services provider, AvMed, established a $3.1 million settlement fund after more than a million of its clients’ social security numbers and health records were compromised in a cyberattack.

 Or another example, the Missouri food retailer, Schnucks Markets, settled a cyberattack class action lawsuit for $2.1 million.
 The online ticket seller, Vendini, set up a $3 million settlement fund to reimburse customers whose data was placed at risk as a consequence of a cyberattack.
 Few SMBs can handle these kinds of costs without insurance coverage.

 Last, a successful cyberattack can mean the death of an SMB.
 More than half of all SMBs that experience a cyberattack are out of business within six months after the attack.